yutaokkots/Design-Patterns/design-patterns/OOP03-behavioral-patterns/visitor.md

 # Visitor

-Visitor allows defining a new operation without changing the classes of the elements on which it operates. <sup>[1]</sup>
+Visitor allows defining a new operation (new method) without changing the classes of the elements on which it operates. <sup>[1]</sup>

+*i.e.* No need to add an entirely new method to each class such that it changes the composite.

 Separates **the algorithm** from the **object structure**.
 This separation allows new operations to be added to existing object structures without modifying the structures.

 Add capabilities to a composite of objects, where encapsulation is not important. <sup>[2]</sup>

+### Visitor

+A Visitor pattern may generally consists of two key methods:

+* visit() - implemented by the visitor, and used and called for every element of the data structure
+* accept() - implemented by the visitable classes, allowing the Visitor to visit those classes.

 ```
 ┌───────────┐               ┌───────────────────────┐